jorgenasorhaug/microspy/README.md

 #### A HyperSpy-based analysis package for particle analysis

+The intention with this python package is to have an alternative analysis tool for analysing particles' geometry and composition acquired using Jeol's Particle Analysis software: https://www.jeolusa.com/PRODUCTS/Elemental-Analysis/Embedded-EDS-for-SEM/Particle-Analysis-3

 [How to install](#how-to-install "How to install") - [How to use](#how-to-use "How to use") - [Documentation](#documentation "Documentation") -